yohasebe/monadic-chat/docs/adding-containers.md

 # Adding Docker Containers

-?> The program examples shown on this page directly reference the code in the [monadic-chat](https//github.com/yohasebe/monadic-chat) repository (`nightly` branch) on GitHub.
+?> The program examples shown on this page directly reference the code in the [monadic-chat](https//github.com/yohasebe/monadic-chat) repository (`main` branch) on GitHub.
 If you find any issues, please submit a pull request.

 ## How to Add Containers